Training & Events offered by PAVS

 Office Hours

-Our staff are now working in a hybrid way which means they may not be in the office, but working from other venues or home working.
-Due to changes in the way we now work, we are not holding meetings or running training events in person from our premises.
+Our staff work in a hybrid way which means they may not be in the office, but working from other venues or home working.
+Due to changes in the way we work, we are not running training events in person from our premises.
 However, if you wish to meet with a member of staff then please email them directly or call their business mobile number.
 The staff contact list is kept up to date with the most recent information.

 If you do need to call at our premises, we are open from 9.00am to 5.00pm Monday to Thursday and 9.00am to 4.30pm on a Friday (except on Bank Holidays).
-Between 9am and 10am, and after 2pm, Monday to Thursday and all day Friday you may need to ring the bell (situated on the right hand side of the door).
+On some occasions you may need to ring the bell (situated on the right hand side of the door).
 If you are just delivering mail, then please use the letter box on the front door.

 Thank you for your ongoing support.